|Logs||No logs (audited)|

 - Full protection from VyprDNS for all of your DNS requests.

 Note: VyprVPN’s router app runs on Tomato firmware, therefore it can’t be used with all routers.

 For an overview of VPN routers and all the different firmware options, see our main VPN router guide.

 VyprVPN review conclusion

-Overall VyprVPN is a high-quality, fast, secure VPN that performed very well in testing for this review.
+Overall VyprVPN is a high-quality, fast, secure VPN that performed well in testing for this review.
 It offers a great lineup of applications that are user-friendly, secure, and reliable.
-VyprVPN’s server network is composed entirely of self-owned servers to eliminate all third parties and maintain the highest standards for data security.
+The live chat support is also helpful if you need assistance getting anything setup.

 Now that VyprVPN is officially a no logs VPN service, and has been publicly audited, it is even better for privacy-focused users than before.
-Both NordVPN and ExpressVPN have also undergone third-party no logs audits, and are also very popular.
+Both NordVPN and ExpressVPN have also undergone third-party no logs audits and remain the two most popular VPNs.

-For more information about other VPN services that passed all tests and are currently recommended, see my guide on the best VPNs for 2019.
+For more information about other VPN services that passed all tests and are currently recommended, see my guide on the best VPNs services.

 If you have used VyprVPN, feel free to share your honest review (good or bad) below.

 VyprVPN Review and Test